tagordon/specgp/docs/_build/html/_sources/index.rst.txt

-..
+.
 SpecGP documentation master file, created by sphinx-quickstart on Mon Jul 13 21:52:36 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 specgp
 ==================================
-*spcgp* is an extension for *exoplanet* and
-*celerite* that enables 2D Gaussian process models.
-While there are a myriad of uses for a 2D GP, one use of special relevance to exoplanet astronomy is to allow for simulteaneous modeling of stellar variability at multiple wavelengths.

-*specgp* provides a new *celerite* term, ``KronTerm``, which combines a 1D *celerite* term with a second covariance matrix for the GP's second dimension.
-In the case of multiwavelength stellar variability, this second covariance is the outer product of a vector which we call ``alpha`` with itself.
-In this case ``alpha`` is a vector of scale factors representing the relative amplitudes of the variability in each wavelength.
+*specgp* enables 2D Gaussian process computations in *exoplanet*.
+It provides a GP kernel term, ``KronTerm(term, alpha or R)`` which combines a 1D *celerite* kernel term with a matrix specifying the covariance for the second dimension.

-*specgp* is fast and scalable, running in order
-N time for a grid of N points in the multiwavelength case. *specgp* also works with arbitrary covariance matrices, but the runtime is a bit slower in this case.
+While there are many uses for multidimensional Gaussian processes, one of spetial relevance in astronomy is simultaneously modeling variability in multiband light curves.
+Models of this type can be specified in *specgp* by a 1D *celerite* term to specify the common temporal covariance for each band and a vector, :math:`\alpha`, specifying
+a scaling relationship between the variability amplitudes in each band.
+Models of this type can be computed in :math:`\mathcal{O}(NM)` time for :math:`N` observations taken in :math`M` bands.

+*specgp* is also capable of computing 2D GP models with arbitrary covariance in the second dimension which can be specified with a user-supplied covariance matrix :math:`R`.
+In this case the runtime scales as the cube of the size of the second dimension.

 .. toctree::
    :maxdepth: 2